 On MFR Schedules B-5 and B-6, the Utility reflected water and wastewater regulatory commission expense of \$4,203 and \$3,506, respectively.
-In review of O&M expenses, staff compared these expenses to those in the Utility's last rate case, as well as expenses included in the Utility's annual reports from 2008 to 2011.
-Staff determined that these amounts exceed those approved in Pennbrooke's last rate case by \$3,895 and \$3,244 for water and wastewater, respectively.
-In addition, staff notes that these expenses also fluctuate significantly from year to year, even decreasing in the 3-month span between the Utility's test year of September 30, 2011 and December 31, 2011, as evidenced in the Utility's 2011 annual report.
-On MFR Schedules B-7 and B-8, the Utility states that the increase is attributable to "Certain regulatory expenses, such as researching tariff changes, acquisition policies, etc." As such, staff believes this significant increase to be a one-time expense, and recommends the expense be amortized over a four-year period to be consistent with the treatment of regulatory commission expense for Pennbrooke's sister company, Mid-County Services, Inc. Based on the above, staff recommends regulatory commission expense be reduced by \$3,152 for water and \$2,630 for wastewater.
+In review of O&M expenses, we compared these expenses to those in the Utility's last rate case, as well as expenses included in the Utility's annual reports from 2008 to 2011.
+We determined that these amounts exceed those approved in Pennbrooke's last rate case by \$3,895 and \$3,244 for water and wastewater, respectively.
+In addition, we note that these expenses also fluctuate significantly from year to year, even decreasing in the 3-month span between the Utility's test year of September 30, 2011 and December 31, 2011, as evidenced in the Utility's 2011 annual report.
+On MFR Schedules B-7 and B-8, the Utility states that the increase is attributable to "certain regulatory expenses, such as researching tariff changes, acquisition policies, etc." As such, we find this significant increase to be a one-time expense, and order the expense amortized over a four-year period in order to be consistent with the treatment of regulatory commission expense for Pennbrooke's sister company, Mid-County Services, Inc. Based on the above, we order the regulatory commission expense be reduced by \$3,152 for water and \$2,630 for wastewater.